An Information-Theoretic Approach for Detecting Edits in AI-Generated Text

 \subsection{Optimality properties of the perplexity test}

-The perplexity test of \eqref{eq:P-value} is the underlying engine of the detection method.
-The justification for using it is primarily its empirical success in separating the two kinds of texts as shown in Figure~\ref{fig:individual_chunks}.
-In this section, we provide an information-theoretic analysis of the factors affecting the power of the perplexity test.
+The justification for using the LPPT test of \eqref{eq:P-value} is primarily its empirical success in separating GLM from non-GLM sentences shown in Figure~\ref{fig:individual_chunks}.
+In what follows, we analyze the power of this test beyond this empirical observation.